Taming Preference Mode Collapse via Directional Decoupling Alignment in Diffusion Reinforcement Learning¶

 Loss & Training¶

-- Stage 1 Loss: \(\mathcal{L}_{\text{stage1}}(\bm{b}_v) = \mathbb{E}_{c, \bm{x}_0 \sim G_{\theta_{\text{frozen}}}}[-R_{\text{guided}}]\); only the low-dimensional vector \(\bm{b}_v\) is optimized, making training efficient.
+- Stage 1 Loss: \(\mathcal{L}_{\text{stage1}}(\bm{b}_v) = \mathbb{E}_{c, \bm{x}_0 \sim G_{\theta_{\text{frozen}}}}[-R_{\text{guided}}]\).
+Only the low-dimensional vector \(\bm{b}_v\) is optimized, ensuring training efficiency.

-- Stage 2 Loss: \(\mathcal{L}_{\text{stage2}}(\theta) = \mathbb{E}[-R_{\text{guided}}(\bm{x}_0, c; \bm{b}_v^*)]\); the generator is optimized using the frozen correction vector.
+- Stage 2 Loss: \(\mathcal{L}_{\text{stage2}}(\theta) = \mathbb{E}[-R_{\text{guided}}(\bm{x}_0, c; \bm{b}_v^*)]\).
+The generator is optimized using the frozen correction vector.

 - Base Model: FLUX.1.Dev

-- Reward Model: HPS-v2.1 (primary configuration); a dual-reward configuration of HPS-v2.1 + CLIP is also evaluated.
+- Reward Model: HPS-v2.1 (primary config), with additional tests on HPS-v2.1 + CLIP dual-reward config.

-- Guidance Scale: \(\omega = 1.5\) is the optimal hyperparameter.
+- Guidance Scale: \(\omega = 1.5\) is found to be the optimal hyperparameter.

 Key Experimental Results¶